 Evaluate the connection between game mechanics and motivation; Investigate the ways in which Game Theory can be applied to Serious Games; Translate game mechanics into rules

-- Testing and Design
+- Prototyping and Playtesting

 Explore the meaning of Visual Communication; Evaluate the usefulness of different types of prototyping and game testing; Understanding the production costs in creating a game